by LittleFang, Guest Contributor, and LML123, Guest Contributor and trainer of “Omega Luigi”

 In the end, you can always try to train a completely grounded Luigi, but there is still much more to be seen when he’s in the air.
 His Up special is also a huge part of his grounded kit since it can deal massive damage to his opponents.
 It works especially well when punishing your opponents when they roll or land right in front of him.

-How to Train Luigi
+How to Train the Luigi amiibo in Smash Ultimate

 Training a Luigi amiibo is quite simple.
 The first thing you will want to focus on are multi-hit moves like his dash attack and his Cyclone.
 They can often be followed up with big hitters, like Up smash and Forward smash.
 These two even have their own standalone uses – Up smash can be juggled into itself quite well, so use that to your advantage!
 Forward smash can also two-frame at ledge if angled downward, so make use of that whenever you can.